Geometric Quilting Designs

 Make Triangle-Squares from Bias Strips

 Watch editor Jennifer Keltner make multiple triangle-squares from bias strips.
-She demonstrates the method Bonnie Sullivan used to make triangle-squares in Folk-al Point--a project featured in the April 2014 issue of American Patchwork & Quilting.-- inside.
-And now I've taken along the top edge and the left hand edge and squared those up with my -- so I have ninth street edges on both pieces of fabric.
-Then IT used to rulers to make this the first cut.
-On this smaller ruler its last six by twelve I got up 45 degree.
-Angle line that's when I'll be using for this method to cut the highest stress.
-So I'll take that 45 degree line.
-And place it.
-So that is exactly on the top.
-Cut edge -- fabric here.
-An -- nada not ignoring.
-The cutting lines on the mat and just following the 45 degree angle line
+She demonstrates the method Bonnie Sullivan used to make triangle-squares in Folk-al Point--a project featured in the April 2014 issue of American Patchwork & Quilting.left edge and squared them with my ruler so I have nice, straight edges on both pieces of fabric.
+Then, I like to use two rulers to make this first cut.
+On this smaller ruler (it's a 6x12") I've got a 45-degree angle line and that's the one I'll be using for this method to cut the bias strips.
+So I'll take that 45-degree line and place it so it's exactly on the top cut edge of fabric here, and I'll line that up.
+Now, I'm ignoring the cutting lines on the mat and I'm just following the

 Fly Stitch: Stitches to Savor

 Learn hand embroidery.
-Watch a step-by-step demonstration of the fly stitch as seen in the April 2014 issue of American Patchwork & Quilting.needle but the chenille neagle has a larger ice -- can get heavier weight threads through it easily.
-So that's the importance of choosing an embroidery -- for this project.
-Far example today I'm going to stick with that eight weight pearl cotton.
-And when you're looking.
-For pearl cotton sometimes it comes on -- -- or -- ball what you want to look for that number in this case it's an eight weight.
-As I said our original sample was -- using a three and a five weight and a smaller number is a larger -- threat when you're referring to
+Watch a step-by-step demonstration of the fly stitch as seen in the April 2014 issue of American Patchwork & Quilting.is easiest if you use a chenille needle.
+It's sort of an average length needle, but the chenille needle has a larger eye, so you can get heavier weight threads through it easily.
+So, that's the importance of choosing an embroidery needle for this project.
+For our example today, I'm going to stitch with an 8 weight pearl cotton.
+And when you're looking for pearl cotton, sometimes it comes on a skein or a ball, but you want to look for that number (in this case it's an 8 weight).
+Like I said, our original sample was stitched using a 3 and a 5 weight, and a smaller number is a larger weight thread when you're referring to

 Loading a Long-Arm Machine